Price vs Cost Differences

 |Classification||It can also be further classified as the bid price, selling price, buying price or transaction price.||It can be also be further classified as a variable cost, fixed cost or opportunity cost, etc.|

 |In terms of Value||It is a combination of cost which is mostly production||These are lowered when they are compared with the cost in terms of value.|

 Price and Cost are often used interchangeably in our daily normal conversation.
 However, the two terms as mentioned at the beginning of the article that they both have completely different meanings when applied in economics or business.

 - Cost refers to the amount of money spent over different activities to make or maintain service or product whereas Price as told earlier, implies future acquisitions of the service or product.

-- Price and Cost refer to the element of the money.
-In price, money will be used to gain something.
+- Both refer to the element of the money.
+In price, the money will be used to gain something.
 Whereas, the cost will be referred to the money in the production or manufacturing process like wages, labor, materials, capital, bills, and other transaction costs.

 - Price can be ascertained by adding all the production costs and the seller’s profits.
 In this context, a cost can be said as the subset or the component of the price.
 In addition to that, the value of the cost will be lower than the value of the price.

 - Price is generally demanded by the client or the consumer.
 Cost on another hand is demanded by the seller.
 The price is a future income for the seller.
 On contrary to that, cost represents all the past expenses.

 This has been a guide to the Price vs Cost.
 Here we discuss the top differences between price and cost along with infographics and comparison table.
 You may also have a look at the following articles –